 1965-2008

-From 1954 to 1968, America fought a battle for justice and peace known as the Civil Rights Movement.
+From 1954 to 1968, African Americans fought a battle for justice and peace known as the Civil Rights Movement.
 As a result, programs and laws were enacted to remedy nearly 100 years of Jim Crow-style discrimination against African Americans.
 For example, Congress passed the Civil Rights Act, the Voting Rights Act, and fair housing legislation, among countless other measures, to give blacks and other disenfranchised groups an equal shot at living the American dream.
-Affirmative Action policies also went into effect to make up for injustices in employment, business ownership, and college enrollment for people of color.
-Due to federal efforts to combat racism in the 1960s, job opportunities and homeownership among African Americans increased dramatically in the seventies and beyond.
-In addition, black enrollment in predominantly white colleges boomed in the 1980s and nineties, especially in Georgia and Mississippi.
-Lastly, the number of minority elected officials skyrocketed between 1968 and 2008, culminating in the election of the nation's first black president.
+Affirmative Action policies also went into effect to undo injustices in employment, business ownership, and college enrollment for people of color.
+Due to federal efforts to combat racism in the 1960s, job opportunities and homeownership among African Americans increased dramatically in the 1970s and beyond.
+In addition, black enrollment in predominantly white colleges jumped in the 1980s and 1990s, especially in Georgia and Mississippi.
+Lastly, the number of minority elected officials skyrocketed between 1968 and 2008, culminating in the election of the nation's first African American president.

 The New Jim Crow: